 What food items can kill a Rabbit?

 Not all treats are healthy for rabbits.
 Before introducing any new treats to the Rabbits, research a little, and make sure it is rabbit-safe.
-Avoid feeding chocolate, soda, candy, avocado, apple seeds, tomato plants, almonds, belladonna, foxglove, or wild carrots.
+Avoid feeding chocolate, soda, candy, avocado, apple seeds, tomato plants, almonds, belladonna, foxglove, or wild carrots instead you can feed food pellets to rabbits.

 What leaves are poisonous to Rabbits?